Tejasgaware17/POSTS-APP/README.md

 ## Try It Out
 Project was deployed on Render link: [bubleposts-api.onrender.com](bubbleposts-api.onrender.com)<br>
 Deployment is temporary and may go offline.
-Check the GitHub repo or LinkedIn post for live URL when available.
+Check the GitHub repo or stay connected with me via LinkedIn for future updates related to the live URL of the project when available.

 ---

 ## Contributing

 This project is currently a solo learning project, but contributions are welcome for future extensions.
-Feel free to fork and submit a PR.

 ---